 Faculty Resource Centers (FRC) collaborate with the Library to provide faculty support through the Office of Training & Organizational Development.
 FRCs are available at most campuses and often housed within the LLC.
 The FRC assists full-time and adjunct instructors in bringing new technologies and media to their curriculum.
 FRCs provide the full Adobe Creative Suite on Macintosh computers in addition to Apple software packages.
 The FRC staff offer faculty assistance with hardware and software such as computer programs for developing photos, audio files and movies to help faculty further engage students in course materials.
 The FRCs also maintain a supply of materials such as markers, folders, erasers, binders, etc., for faculty use.
 Faculty Development Specialists may conduct and host workshops in the FRC and assist faculty individually upon request.
 Online faculty resources are available through a faculty Blackboard community.
 The Blackboard community provides faculty with resources including “how to” tutorials for Blackboard support and other information technology related topics.

-Once student data has been entered into FSCJ’s systems, dual enrollment students, enrolled in courses offered at off-site locations, have the same LLC user privileges as those enrolled at the campuses and centers.
-The College's dual enrollment articulation agreements with area schools and the student Dual Enrollment Handbook provide dual enrollment students with full access to College resources.
+The College's Dual Enrollment program offers high school students opportunities to attend FSCJ college level classes while attending high school.
+Once student data has been entered into FSCJ’s systems, dual enrollment students enrolled in FSCJ courses offered at off-site locations have the same LLC user privileges as those enrolled at the College’s campuses and centers.
 Students may visit any of the campuses or centers to take advantage of the physical services and resources offered by the LLC.
-During dual enrollment orientations, these students are given an overview of LLC services and resources.
+During dual enrollment orientations, students are given an overview of LLC services and resources.
 Dual enrollment students may also utilize the full range of online resources offered to FSCJ students.
+Assessment statistics for Dual Enrollment services is available through a public Dual Enrollment Services dashboard.

 Like dual enrollment students, students enrolled at remote sites such as Naval Station Mayport and Naval Air Station Jacksonville have access to the College’s physical and online resources and services.